bouwe77/bouwe77.github.io/content/blog/elm-rendering-html/elm-rendering-html.md

 ### Conclusion

 Of course there is a lot more to say about HTML, but that's for another time.
-A very nice next step would be to discover how to make a web app where users can interact with, so stay tuned!
+A very nice next step would be to discover how to make a web app interactive, so stay tuned!

 Thanks for reading, and if you have questions or remarks, please let me know!